JetBrains/teamcity-google-template/README.md

 Allows to create TeamCity deployment in Google Cloud by using [gcloud tool](https://cloud.google.com/sdk/gcloud/) locally or in the [Google Cloud console](https://console.cloud.google.com/).

+The template allows deploying a TeamCity [server](https://hub.docker.com/r/jetbrains/teamcity-server/) and [agent](https://hub.docker.com/r/jetbrains/teamcity-agent/) in Google Cloud Platform.
+It creates a MySQL database, a Google Compute Engine (GCE) instance with CoreOS and starts TeamCity in a docker container.

 ## Pre-requisites

 ### Google Cloud APIs